T_KAROLIN_HOME_LABELT_KAROLIN_HOME_LABELPL

 • Cuckoo, cuckoo! – Singing Workshop

-Practise some of Mazowsze’s most well-known and best-loved songs while honing your breathing techniques and working on vocal projection under the professional eye of instructors working with the ensemble’s celebrated choir.
+Sing along to Mazowsze’s most well-known and best-loved songs while honing your breathing techniques and working on vocal projection under the professional eye of instructors working with the Ensemble’s celebrated choir.
 This workshop is held in a dedicated rehearsal space and lasts approximately 60 minutes.